Wet Scallops vs Dry Scallops: What’s the Difference and Which Is Better?

 If you’re looking to elevate your seafood dishes, whether it’s a simple pan-seared scallop or an elegant dinner centerpiece, choosing dry scallops is one of the easiest ways to ensure success.

-At the end of the day, great cooking starts with great ingredients.
+If you’re buying scallops, look for dry, chemical-free options whenever possible.
+Many high-quality seafood suppliers offer these, and the difference in flavor and texture is immediately noticeable.
 Our dry scallops are wild-caught and never treated with any chemicals or preservatives.
 They are just pure, natural seafood, the way it should be.
 That means better flavor, a perfect golden sear, and no excess water in your pan.
 Once you try our dry scallops, the difference will be obvious, and you probably won’t go back to anything else.